 The availability of space depends upon the maximum class size for the grade level and the quota requirement of a maximum of 40% on any nationality in the school at any point in time.

-If space is not available, and the applicant meets the admissions criteria, the applicant may choose to be placed on the waiting list according to the criteria in 1. h. below.
+If space is not available, and the applicant meets the admissions criteria, the applicant may choose to be placed on the waiting list according to the criteria in 1.h. below.
 Decisions about the availability of places for the next school year will be made on April 30 on the basis of expected returns from the current school year and applications in process for the following year.
-In order to be placed on the waiting list, the non-refundable Registration Fee according to the fees scale for each year must be paid annually by May 1.
+In order to be placed on the waiting list, the non-refundable Registration Fee according to the fees scale for a given year must be paid annually by May 1.
 Subsequent Registration Fees must be paid annually by the same date.

 Admissions and wait list prioritisation

-- applicants who are currently attending ISU and are re-enroling for a subsequent year
+i. applicants who are currently attending ISU and are re-enrolling for a subsequent year;

-- child of a US citizen who is an employee of the Embassy of the United States of America;
+ii. children of US citizens who are employees of the Embassy of the United States of America;

-- applicants who once attended ISU and now wish to return to ISU after a prolonged absence and official withdrawal;
+iv. applicants who once attended ISU and now wish to return to ISU after a prolonged absence and official withdrawal;

-v. applicants who demonstrate their readiness for success with the IB curriculum as determined by English language and academic proficiency testing and other screening procedures;
+v. applicants who demonstrate their readiness for success with the IB curriculum as determined by English language and academic proficiency testing, interview and other screening procedures;